syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if the startDate or endDate arguments are not valid dates.
+#VALUE! - occurs if the startDate or endDate arguments are not valid dates.

-&#35;NUM! - occurs if the value of the supplied [basis] argument is less than 0 or greater than 4.
+#NUM! - occurs if the value of the supplied [basis] argument is less than 0 or greater than 4.

 #### Example: